Important facts about mobile app usage

-1. Create a personalized and direct marketing channel
+1. Develop personalized & direct marketing channel

 Here are some examples of how mobile app features enable this direct marketing approach: